quangnd/marktrapp.com/jekyll/blog/_posts/2014-03-15-history-science-cosmos.md

 ### Credits

-At 3 minutes in, we see the executive producer is Brannon Braga.
+At 3 minutes in, we see the next big mistake: the executive producer is Brannon Braga.
 Just kidding (but [only slightly][5]).

 A bit later, we're treated to a very impressive nova remnant/iris combination that forms the basis for Cosmos's title card as the *Ship of the Imagination* passed by the camera on the right, making a "whooshing" sound as it does so.
 Things don't "whoosh" in space.
 Sound requires a medium through which to travel, something space is definitely missing.
 In fact, this happens *every single time* an external shot of the *Ship of the Imagination* is used.
 I won't call it out again, but keep that in mind as you watch the rest of the episode.